tommililja/Farse/README.md

 // Parses an optional property. let (?=) = Prop.opt
 ```
+> Note: These are optional.

 We can create this simple parser.

 ```fsharp
 open Farse